Image source: BuckandLibby

 Data science has become what Turing award winner Jim Gray calls the “fourth paradigm" of science (adding data-driven to the original three, empirical, theoretical, and computational).
 In 2015, the American Statistical Association designated machine learning and statistics, database management, and distributed and parallel systems to be growing, foundational professional groups—all data science sub-disciplines.

-Data mining (turning detected data patterns into business insights) and predictive analytics (determining the statistical chances of certain events occurring) are data scientists’ most important skills.
+Data science’s practical applications Data mining (turning detected data patterns into business insights) and predictive analytics (determining the statistical chances of certain events occurring) are data scientists’ most important skills.
 Other crucial operations include:

 Today’s data scientists have to be more than technical experts, though.
 They also need to be able to identify what questions their organizations should be asking, as well as how to source the data required to answer them.